kgalstaun/blog-template/README.md

 ## State management

-1. In QueryState.js, the state of ongoing queries is managed.
-With Vue 3's "composition API" only a few lines are needed to build up a state management system, no need for a big outside package!
+1. In contentState.js and metaDataState.js the state of fetched data is managed.
+With Vue 3's "composition API" only a few lines are needed to build up a state management system, no need for a big outside package.
 This blog post explains it very well: https://vueschool.io/articles/vuejs-tutorials/state-management-with-composition-api/.
-2. For now the state is only tracked by the FooterComponent.
-If content is being fetched, the footer will not show on the page.
-This way we prevent the footer from shooting upwards when there is no content.
+2. For now the state of the metaData is stored  after the first fetch, as well as the (page) contenta after it is fetched.
+The respective components can import the getter functions and subscribe thereby subscribe the computed() functions which contain the data.

 ## SCSS & Tailwind